daihocmo/learn-vietnamese/docs/guide.md

 So how can we make it so we don’t constantly dread having to parse through content that is difficult to understand?

 The answer is actually very simple.
 Fun!
 Media can be entertaining for reasons other than language content.
 By choosing media that also has high entertainment value regardless of its language level, we are able to stay consistently engaged and motivated to continue our immersion.
 Then, as our language experience grows, we naturally find ourselves understanding more and more, and the once seemingly unattainable goal of finding comprehensible input has now become a given, with the goal rather shifting to finding content that is difficult enough to push us to continue learning.

-Wanna learn more about Comprehensible Input, [click here](input.md)

 ## 1.7 How to immerse